shadowsden/shadowsden/README.md

-# ☽ Hey, I'm ShadowDaFolf
+# Hey, I'm ShadowDaFolf

-Writer, photographer, and creative wandering through the shadows.
+Im a writer and a photographer.

 ## What I'm Working On

-📖 Currently writing a story about **Shadow** — a wolf-fox hybrid and the adventures and experiences that make up his life.
-It's been living in my head for a while and I'm finally putting it on paper.
+Currently writing a story about **Shadow** — a wolf-fox hybrid and the adventures and experiences that make up his life.
 ## What I'm Into

-- 🐾 Writing stories about anthropomorphic animals and the lives they live
+-  Writing stories about anthropomorphic animals
-- 📷 Photography — capturing the quiet moments most people walk past
+-  Photography
-- 🌙 Creating worlds and characters that feel real
+-  Adventureing

 ## Find Me